Thai baht: Issue 2, 3 – 1860, 1869 – Tributary Series & Great Chula Seal Series

 According to the Thai Treasury, regarding the gold coins, they were minted during a period when large amounts of gold were entering Thailand.
 Inspired by the widespread use of gold coins in other countries, such as the gold coins of England, King Mongkut (Rama IV) ordered the production of gold coins for domestic use.
 These coins, with their higher value, facilitated trade as the silver coins in circulation at the time were of lower value.
 They were officially issued on October 29, 1863, and were withdrawn from use in 1908.

-This series of coins was produced using manually operated machinery that had been presented as a royal gift by Queen Victoria of England.
-Due to the limited production capacity of these machines, the coins could not be minted in sufficient quantities to meet the country's demand.
-Consequently, their use was discontinued.
-This coincided with the arrival of steam-powered machinery, which allowed for more efficient and larger-scale coin production.
-It is worth noting that coins of the half-fuang denomination were not mentioned in official announcements.

-In 1863, the royal treasury was reportedly overflowing with gold, with this Rama IV ordered the production of gold coin in addition to the already existing silver series.
-Intended for circulation, the coin was released to an unfimilar populus, this the people made this coin into jewery instead.
-A fully intact coin with no holes are exceding rare today.
+In 1863, following reports of an increase in gold reserves, Rama IV ordered the production of gold coins to supplement the existing silver series.
+Although intended for general circulation, the coins were unfamiliar to the public and consequently, many coins were converted into jewellery.
+Fully intact specimens without holes are considered rare today.

-In 1866, These thin copper coins, in sik (half-fuang) and siao (quarter-fuang) denominations, were produced to replace their thicker counterparts, which were heavier and had the same value.
+In 1866, these thin copper coins, in sik (half-fuang) and siao (quarter-fuang) denominations, were produced to replace their thicker counterparts, which were heavier and had the same value.
 The decision to issue lighter, thinner coins was made after an incident where King Mongkut (Rama IV) distributed the thicker coins during a charitable event, and recipients were injured with head wounds and bruises.
-His Majesty considered that the copper coins already bore stamped marks and inscriptions (indicating that 2 coins equaled 1 fuang and 4 coins equaled 1 fuang), making them trustworthy.
+His Majesty considered that the copper coins already bore stamped marks and inscriptions (indicating that 2 coins equalled 1 fuang and 4 coins equalled 1 fuang), making them trustworthy.
 Therefore, thinner and lighter coins would still serve their purpose effectively without causing harm.

-With the crowning of King Rama 5 in 1868, his majesty decided to tackle the massive counfeiting of base-metal coins in his era.
+With the crowning of King Rama 5 in 1868, his majesty decided to tackle the massive counterfeiting of base-metal coins in his era.
 His majesty decided to produce a new large solot (1/128 baht) coin so that the old smaller solot coin were rendered unusable and unprofitable to counterfeit.
 The large solot coins were only produced for a small period of time, but the coin fulfilled its duties and eliminated a huge portion of counterfeited productions.